-If your complaint is about patient choice we may be able to help you directly.
-Please contact us and we will see if we can help.
+If your complaint is about patient choice, we may be able to help you directly.
+Please email us at email@example.com and we will see if we can help.

 The NHS Constitution says that patients have the right to choose any NHS provider (that is clinically appropriate) for their first consultant-led outpatient appointment.

 You also have the right to be offered an alternative provider if you have not received a consultant-led outpatient appointment within 18 weeks of a referral from your GP.